The “Role” and the “Work” of the Holy Spirit

 But Jesus wasn’t the only one who the Holy Spirit gave “power” to.
 He also gave “power” to Christ’s apostles.
 The first example of that was during Christ’s ministry.
 Jesus said to His disciples, in Mathew 9, verses 37 & 38; “The harvest is plentiful, but the workers are few.
 Therefore, beseech the Lord of the harvest, to send out workers into His harvest.”
 Jesus was about to commission His disciples to be workers, along with Him.

 Jesus told His apostles, in Acts 1, verse 8; “But you shall receive POWER, when the Holy Spirit has come upon you, and you shall be My witnesses, both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.”
-Again, power from the Holy Spirit; That was one of the “works” that the Holy Spirit was sent to accomplish.
+Again, power from the Holy Spirit to testify of Jesus and His word.
+That was one of the “works” that the Holy Spirit was sent to accomplish.

 Building the Body of Christ

 Jesus said in Mathew 16, verse 18; “I will build My called out assembly (My “church”, as it’s commonly called) and the gates of hades shall not prevail against it.”
-In other words, Jesus was saying; Even My death, and even the fact that My Spirit is going to go to hades, that will not prevent Me from building My “body of the saved”.
+In other words, Jesus was saying; Even My death, will not prevent Me from building My “called out assembly of the saved”.
 Why wouldn’t the death of Jesus prevent Him from building His assembly?
 How could he build His called out assembly, if He was dead?
-Jesus wasn’t going to remain dead was He?
-The death of Jesus couldn’t prevent Him from building His assembly, because He was going to be raised from the dead!
-His Spirit wouldn’t remain in hades.
+The death of Jesus couldn’t prevent Him from building His assembly, because He was going to be raised from the dead, and rescued from hades!

 That’s what was prophesied about, in Psalm 16, verse 10; “For Thou will not abandon My soul to the nether world (or hades), nor will Thou allow Thy Holy One to see corruption.”
 And of course, that prophecy was quoted by Peter, in Acts 2, verse 27, when Peter was preaching the risen Christ, on the day of Pentecost.
 The Spirit of Jesus, was going to be temporarily, reunited with His physical body.
-His soul would not be abandoned in hades, and His body would not see decay in the tomb.
+His soul would not be abandoned to hades, nor would His physical body be allowed to see decay in the tomb.

-Now, let me ask you this; What “power” raised Jesus from the dead?
-Who raised Jesus from the dead?
+Now, let me ask you this; Who raised Jesus from the dead?
+What power was able to do that?
 Romans 6, verse 4 tells us that “Christ was raised from the dead through the GLORY of the Father.”
 “Through” the glory of the Father, means “because” of the glory of the Father.
-The “glory” of the Father, is the goodness, and the excellence, and the praise, and the majesty of the Father; That’s what “glory” means.
-Because of those qualities, Christ was raised from the dead.
-So that tells us WHY Jesus was raised, but it doesn’t tell us WHO raised Him.
+The “glory” of the Father, is the goodness, and the excellence, and the praise, and the majesty of the Father; Therefore, because of those qualities, Christ was raised from the dead.
+So then it sounds like the Father raised Jesus from the dead.

-It was prophesied about in Daniel 7, verses 13 & 14, in a vision.
-Here’s what it says; “I kept looking in the night visions, and behold, with the clouds of heaven, One like a Son of Man was coming.”
-This is viewed as if from heaven itself, with the son of Man coming up to heaven.
+And we read about that in Daniel 7, verses 13 & 14, where the bible says; “I kept looking in the night visions, and behold, with the clouds of heaven, One like a Son of Man was coming.”
+(Daniel records this vision, as if viewed from heaven itself, with the son of Man coming up to heaven.)
 “And He came up to the Ancient of Days, and was presented before Him.
 And to Him was given dominion, glory, and a kingdom; That all the peoples, nations, and tongue, might serve Him.
 His dominion is an everlasting dominion, which will not pass away, and His kingdom is one which will not be destroyed.”

-Jesus Christ was presented to God the Father, and God the Father presented the kingdom to Christ.
-In what sense did Jesus “build” His kingdom, since the Father gave it to Him when he ascended back to heaven?
-Jesus “built” the kingdom, in the sense that it was He who shed His blood, to purchase the kingdom.
-That’s what the bible says in Acts 20, verse 28.
-Paul was giving instructions to the elders of the congregation in Ephesus, and he said to them, in verse 28; “Be on guard for yourselves, and for the flock, among which the Holy Spirit has made you overseers, to shepherd the church of the Lord, which He purchased with His own blood.”
+I want to share with you just one more verse concerning the establishment of the kingdom, (the body).
+The apostle Paul was speaking to the elders of the congregation at Ephesus, and he says in Acts 20, verse 28; “Be on guard for yourselves, and for the flock, among which the Holy Spirit has made you overseers, to shepherd the church of the Lord, which He purchased with His own blood.”

 To say that the Lord “purchased the church with His own blood”, is the same as saying that Jesus “built His church”.
-That’s HOW He built it, by shedding His blood, so that souls could be forgiven of their sins, and be added TO the church.
-Without the shedding of Christ’s blood, there wouldn’t be any church, because there wouldn’t be any forgiveness of sins!
+He “built it”, so to speak, through His sinless life and His sinless death, and by shedding His blood, so that souls could be forgiven of their sins, and could be added to His church.
+Without the shedding of the blood of a sinless sacrifice, there wouldn’t be any church, because there wouldn’t be any forgiveness of sins!

 The Spirit Continues to Build the Body

-Now, I want to point out one more thing about that verse, and it relates to another “work” of the Holy Spirit.
-That verse says that “..the Holy Spirit has made you overseers”.
+I want to point out something about that verse in Acts 20:28.
+And it relates to the “work”, or the “role” of the Holy Spirit.
+The verse says that “..the Holy Spirit has made you overseers”.
 How did the Holy Spirit, make some of the members of the Ephesus congregation, overseers?
 How did the Holy Spirit make them elders?

 It’s estimated that the congregation in Ephesus was established in about 52 AD.
 And when Paul said that “the Holy Spirit has made you overseers”, that was probably only a couple years after the congregation was established.
 Maybe a few years at most.
 So how did the men who were the elders, become qualified in such a short period of time?
 Well, I believe that the answer is in those very words; “The Holy Spirit has MADE you overseers”.
-I believe that the Holy Spirit miraculously gave those men the qualifications that they needed, to be elders.
+I believe that the Holy Spirit miraculously gave those men some of the qualifications that they needed, to be elders, that they otherwise may have lacked.
+Remember, they had only been Christians for a short period of time, and so the Holy Spirit supplied their needs.

 Listen to what the bible says in 1 Corinthians 14, verse 28; “And God has appointed in the assembly, first apostles, second prophets, third teachers, then works of power, then gifts of healing, helps, administrations, various kinds of tongues.”
 How did all those people come to possess all of those qualities?
 How did an apostle, become an apostle?
 How did a prophet, become a prophet?
 And so on.
 They came to have those various qualities, because the Holy Spirit GAVE them those qualities!

 After Jesus had “built His church” the body still needed a lot of strengthening.
 And whose “work” was it to accomplish the strengthening of the body?
-It was the “work” of the Holy Spirit.
+It was the “work” and the “role” of the Holy Spirit.

 1 Corinthians 12, verse 4 says; “Now there are varieties of gifts, but the same Spirit.”
 Verse 7 says; “But to each one is given the manifestation of the Spirit, for the common good.”
 It was the “work” of the Holy Spirit, to edify Christ’s body.
 And how did the Holy Spirit accomplish that “work”?
 The “work” was accomplished by “empowering” Christians with miraculous gifts, in other words, with miraculous abilities.